AutoBitStack/sdk/README.md

 # AutoBitStack

 AutoBitStack is a cryptocurrency investment platform that allows users to invest in Bitcoin using Dollar-Cost Averaging (DCA) and limit orders.
+We leverage Chainflip's cross-chain liquidity to execute trades efficiently and securely.

 ## Overview
 - [View Smart Contract Here](https://github.com/AutoBitStack/sdk/blob/main/src/AutoBitStack.sol)